 The superuser we created earlier will give us admin access to stackd.io, however, you probably want at least one non-superuser.
-Point your browser to http://hostname:8000/private/admin and use the username and password for the super user you created earlier.
+Point your browser to /private/admin and use the username and password for the superuser you created earlier.
 You should be presented with the Django admin interface.
 To create additional users, follow the steps below.

-- click Users - click Add user in the top right of the page - set the username and password of the user and click save - optionally provide first name, last name, and email address of the user and click save
+- · click Users - · click Add user in the top right of the page - set the username and password of the user and click save - optionally provide first name, last name, and email address of the user and click save